Dr. Lucia Lo

 - Settlement services

-- Consumer preference and shopping behavior in both east and west
+- Consumer preference and shopping behavior

 - Ethnic entrepreneurship and ethnic economies